ISAITB/docs-tdl/source/handlers/index.rst

 allowing the actual value to be determined from configuration or even dynamically based on the test session context.
 In such a case the variable reference is first evaluated to a ``string`` that is then considered to determine whether the handler is a remote or built-in one.

-The following example shows three validation steps taking place, the first one using the built-in :ref:`handlers-XSDValidator`, the second one using an external validation service, and the third one using an external validation service whose address is configurable:
+The following example shows three validation steps taking place, the first one using the built-in :ref:`handlers-XmlValidator`, the second one using an external validation service, and the third one using an external validation service whose address is configurable:

 .. code-block:: xml